xieyuheng/inner/persons/sussman/2009-propagation-networks.md

 > want to return an object that will be recognized as representing a
 > contradiction, but will retain the information about which premises
 > were involved in the contradiction.
 It is convenient to do that by
-> using the cell’s generic contradiction test; that way we can let
+> using the cell's generic contradiction test; that way we can let
 > `v&s-merge` return a supported value whose value is a contradiction,
 > and whose support can carry information about why the contradiction
 > arose.